 Meningitis CA Meningitis C vaccine was introduced into the UK in 1999.
 It is given in the UK national immunisation schedule at 3 months, 12 months and 12 years.
 It can also be given as a single dose from 12 months of age, an option preferred by several European countries.
 All the Men C vaccines contain aluminium.
 The older a child is vaccinated the fewer the number of doses required and the longer-lasting the protection is.

-Meningitis ACWYThere is now a new aluminium-free Men ACWY vaccine available.
-Though not yet licensed for young children it is recommended by the UK Department of Health for young children over two months of age travelling to areas where the strains of meningococcus contained in the vaccine are common.
+Meningitis ACWYThere is now a new aluminium-free Men ACWY vaccine available. it is licensed for young children and babies from 6 weeks of age.
+It is given to teenagers but not babies on the NHS though it is recommended by the UK Department of Health for young children over two months of age travelling to areas where the strains of meningococcus contained in the vaccine are especially common.
 The vaccine provides good immunity when given as 2 doses at 6 and 12 months or as a single dose at 12 months.
 The vaccine protects against four types of meningococcal infection, providing a small increase in protection in the UK, but a large increase in protection for parts of the world where the three additional types cause a far greater proportion of meningococcal infections than they do in the UK.
 The vaccine includes protection against meningitis W, cases of which have been increasing over recent years in the UK.